FEVER SKETCHES: #Schubert200 CD2.

-Like all the forthcoming commissions for Alinde Quartet’s #Schubert200 project, the piece “unbegun” was inspired by the quartet’s namesake Schubert Lied “Alinde.”
+Like all upcoming compositions commissioned by the Alinde Quartet for their #Schubert200 project, SJ Hanke's quartet "FEVER SKETCHES" was inspired by the Schubert Lied "Alinde".

-It depicts a man on the search for his lover, whom he awaits with ever-intensifying unease.
-Will she come?
+It depicts a man desparately searching for his lover, whom he awaits with ever-intensifying unease.

 He calls out to her, again and again, “Alinde, Alinde!” — but will she come?